uf-repro/lesson-template/README.md

 ## Prerequisites

-This lesson assumes you:
+This lesson assumes you know:

   - how to fold cheese
   - how to fold cheesecloth

-Such as via
+Such as via Origami for Cheesemakers 101

 ## Learning Outcomes